econtrerasd/Foenix-Sprite-Editor/README.md

 What color did I used there?

-When you are editing an Sprite is easy to forget which color you were using on what section (yes even with 256 colors things can get confusing), and hunting down for the right color on the palette can consume precious time, so a function was added when clicking the right mouse button, this allows you to pick up the color under the mouse, this helps a lot in getting the right color faster!
+When you are editing an Sprite is easy to forget which color you were using on what section (yes even with 256 colors things can get confusing!), and hunting down for the right color on the palette can consume precious time.
+To alleviate this a color pickup function was added to the right mouse button, when you click it you'll pick up the color under the mouse (BTW: I made sure that you can't pick the grid color), this helps a lot in getting the right color faster!

 SPRITE REPRESENTATION
 -----------------------